bsnes-emu/bsnes/docs/notes.md

 The original Game Boy Advance
 and the Game Boy Advance SP
-did not support any kind of rumble or force-feedback system, but the Game Boy Player addon for the Gamecube allowed Game Boy Advance games to use the rumble feature in Gamecube controllers.
+did not support any kind of rumble or force-feedback system, but the Game Boy Player add-on for the GameCube allowed Game Boy Advance games to use the rumble feature in GameCube controllers.

 Because rumble is a feature of the Game Boy Player, to experience the rumble effect in higan